Sindhu-Chinnaswamy31/devTinder-web/Notes.md

 $ npm install axios
 - To aovid cros error we need to install express cros middleware (backend code) npm i cors

+- instal redux tool kit
+  npm install @reduxjs/toolkit react-redux -> it is two library

+  - Store consist of slices and they can be different type of slice we can make.

+- instal @reduxjs/toolkit and react-redux
+- create a configureStore => Provider => createSlice => add reducer to store